-The social media is all about communicating with people of interest.
-It is no surprise that communications majors, who are trained to analyze patterns of communication, are well qualified to help organizations leverage their brands within the social media.
+Social media jobs are all about communicating with people.
+It is no surprise that communications majors, who are trained to analyze patterns of communication, are well qualified to help organizations leverage their brands within social media.

-HR staff use public speaking skills to deliver presentations to current/prospective staff and writing skills to create employee manuals, compose web content and produce recruiting literature.
-They use verbal communication skills cultivated by the communications major to counsel/advise employees and interview candidates for jobs.
+HR staff use public speaking skills to deliver presentations to current/prospective staff, and writing skills to create employee manuals, compose web content, and produce recruitment literature.
+They use verbal communication skills cultivated by the communications major to counsel/advise employees and to interview candidates for jobs.

 7. Business Reporter

-The proliferation of the financial and business media has opened up opportunities for communications majors with an interest in business and finance.
-Business reporters tap journalistic writing skills to cover developments within businesses, industry and the economy in general for websites, television stations, newspapers, and magazines.
-They must be able to convey business information in language, which is understandable by the general public.
+The proliferation of financial and business media has opened up opportunities for communications majors with an interest in business and finance.
+Business reporters tap journalistic writing skills to cover developments within businesses, industry, and the economy in general for websites, television stations, newspapers, and magazines.
+They must be able to convey business information in language understandable by the general public.

-In order to cover stories, business reporters use the interpersonal skills developed by the communications major to cultivate relationships with insiders within the business sector.
+In order to cover stories, business reporters use the interpersonal skills developed by the communications major to cultivate relationships with business insiders.
 They must have the persuasive ability to convince editors about the viability of their ideas for articles.

 8. Health Educator

-Health Educators assess the health-related problems and needs of a target population and formulate programs to address those issues.
+Health educators assess the health-related problems and needs of a target population, and formulate programs to address those issues.
 A key component of their work is understanding the attitudes and perceptions of their constituents regarding health concerns.
 They must develop and present workshops and seminars geared toward their audience.
-Health educators produce web content and literature which will appeal to their constituents.
+Health educators produce web content and literature that will appeal to their constituents.